architects-land/difficulty-death-scaler/docs/difficulty/global.md

 **7 deaths**
 Increase mobs' follow range by 25%.
 Skeletons are more intelligent.
+Limit waypoint receive range to 2500.

 **8 deaths**
 Increase fall damage by 25%.

 **10 deaths**
 Remove one heart.
+Limit waypoint receive range to 1000.

 **12 deaths**
 Increase mobs' step height to `1.1`.